 Patient discussions

-Patients should be instructed that recurrence of UTI symptoms requires follow-up, because this may indicate underlying functional or anatomical abnormalities of the urinary tract and a need for further diagnostic evaluation.
+Patients should be instructed that recurrence of urinary tract infection (UTI) symptoms requires follow-up, because this may indicate underlying functional or anatomical abnormalities of the urinary tract and a need for further diagnostic evaluation.

 Men with symptoms of obstructed urinary flow such as hesitancy or nocturia should seek care to identify a potentially correctable disorder (e.g., benign prostatic hyperplasia [BPH]) before UTI re-occurs.

-Little and inconclusive evidence exists for preventing UTI in men using cranberry products.[38]
-This may be offered as a trial but should not be a substitute for detailed urinary tract evaluation when indicated.
+Little and inconclusive evidence exists for preventing UTI specifically in men using cranberry products.[47]
+The current data support the use of cranberry products to reduce the risk of symptomatic, culture-verified UTIs in women with recurrent UTIs, in children, and in people susceptible to UTIs following interventions.
+The evidence currently available does not support its use in the elderly or in patients with bladder emptying problems.[47]
+Cranberry products may be offered as a trial but should not be a substitute for detailed urinary tract evaluation when indicated.

 Use of this content is subject to our disclaimer